 Step 1: Download and install the free Cesium for Unreal plugin:

-- In the Unreal Engine Marketplace, search for Cesium for Unreal.
+- In the Marketplace tab, search for Cesium for Unreal.

 - In Content Detail, click Install to Engine to install the plugin on your Unreal Engine account.